 - The quality of wins and losses;

 - Road record;

 - Various computer metrics.

 Each of the 10 committee members uses these various resources to form his or her own opinion, resulting in the committee’s consensus position on selection and seeding.

 The committee often refers to "team sheets" when comparing team performance.
 The team sheets contain in-depth team information about strength of schedule, performance against top-50 teams and home/road records.

 The committee creates a seed list 1 through 68 -- which is used to assess competitive balance of the top teams across the four regions of this national championship.
 Additionally, the seed list reflects the sequential order with which teams will be placed in the bracket.

 Automatic Qualifiers: A total of 32 conferences will place an automatic qualifier in the NCAA tournament field.
-Thirty-one of those will win conference tournaments, while the Ivy League places its regular season champion.
+These qualifiers are determined by conference tournaments.

 At-Large: With the tournament field of 68, there are 36 at-large spots after the AQs.
 The committee selects the 36 best teams to fill the at-large berths.
 There is no limit on the number of at-large teams the committee may select from one conference.